imubashir0/Player_Stats_Bot/README.md

 **Add your Discord Bot Token**:

-Open the .env file and complete the variable with your actual Discord Bot Token provided by Discord.
+Open the .env file and complete the variable with your actual Discord Bot Token provided by Discord at https://discord.com/developers/applications.

 **Run the Discord Bot**: